Configuration

 // Add additional style for this particular marker.

-You may want to get the current selected markers to send them to the server-side for example, here is how you can do that.
+You may need to retrieve the currently selected markers, for instance, to send them to the server, here’s how you can do that:

 const map = new jsVectorMap({ })